-Registrant's telephone number, including area code: (617) 410-4650

-Securities registered pursuant to Section 12(b) of the Act: Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share CGEM The Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: No ne Indicate by check mark whether the Registrant: (1) has filed during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-YES \boxtimes NO \square Indicate by check mark whether the Registrant has submitted Regulation S-T (§232.405 of this chapter) during the preceding YES \boxtimes NO \square Indicate by check mark whether the registrant is a large accemerging growth company.
-See the definitions of "large a company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer □ Smaller reporting company If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to 1 100 ew Indicate by check mark whether the Registrant is a shell comp pany (as defined in Rule 12b-2 of the Exchange Act).
-YES □ NO ⊠ The number of shares of the registrant's common stock outsta nding as of April 30, 2021 was 43 3,516,125.
+Registrant's telepho one number, including area co de: (617) 410-4650 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share CGEM The Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: None e Indicate by check mark whether the Registrant: (1) has filed a during the preceding 12 months (or for such shorter period the requirements for the past 90 days.
+YES $\boxtimes$ NO $\square$ • • • • • • • • • • • • • • • • • • • • Indicate by check mark whether the Registrant has submitted Regulation S-T (§232.405 of this chapter) during the preceding YES $\boxtimes$ NO $\square$ Indicate by check mark whether the registrant is a large accelemerging growth company.
+See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company ⊠ If an emerging growth company, indicate by check mark if the or revised financial accounting standards provided pursuant to Indicate by check mark whether the Registrant is a shell compa any (as defined in Rule 12b-2 of the Exchange Act).
+YES □ NO ⊠ The number of shares of the Registrant's common stock outstand nding as of November 2, 2021 v vas 43,684,540.